Prabh-Saini/inconspicuousname/README.md

     "how much does it cost to buy your item in $": 100 }
 ```
 The first option you must answer is "redeem_microsoft_gift_card?", which basically means, can the product you want to buy be bought on the Microsoft or Xbox store?
 If so, type in "yes", if not enter in "no".
 The second option is "how much does it cost to buy your item in ", which self explaintory-ly asks how expensive is the product you wish to purchase.
-To run M$ Calculator, use the command down below (Note if you enabled: "always use this app to open .py files", you can simply just double click "calculate_time.py")
+To run M$ Calculator, use the command down below.
 ```
-python calculate_time.py
+python main.py --calculatetime
 ```
 It will return an result that should look something like this:
 ```
 It will take 206 days to get 7 $5 gift cards on each 3 accounts, to purchase your item that costs $100, therefore an excess giftcard value of $5
 ```
+## Responsibility
+I am not responsible for your account(s).
+This program is a use at your own risk, Microsoft holds the right to lock, or ban your account.